itssixtyn3in/ODCheck/README.md

 # ODCheck

 ODCheck is a C2-like proof-of-concept solution designed to evaluate systems against data exfiltration through OneDrive sync traffic.
-The ODOpen URL can be used for spear phishing in the Microsoft Teams desktop client to establish sync connections with a target through the auto sync functionality.
-If the connection is successful to an attacker controlled library and the user executes ODCheck, then the client can be used to run commands on the machine based on the file names that are detected in the sync folder.
-The prebuilt tools and scripts available can help test for the following MITRE techniques:
+The ODOpen URL can be used for spear phishing in the Microsoft Teams desktop client to establish auto sync connections (with user interaction).

+If the connection is successful to an attacker controlled library and the user executes ODCheck, then further commands can be run on the machine based on the file names that are detected in the sync folder.
+The prebuilt tools and scripts available with ODCheck can help test for the following MITRE techniques:

 | MITRE Technique             | ID |
 | :---------------- | :------: |